devvid/sails-js-v1-passport-js-cheatsheet/README.md

-#Pre Actions
+# Pre Actions
-1. Install new app.
+## 1. Install new app.
 ```
 sails new appname
 ```
-2. Change directory into the app
+## 2. Change directory into the app
 ```
 cd appname
 ```

-#Adding Passport.js to Sails.js
+# Adding Passport.js to Sails.js

-##1. install the npm packages
+## 1. install the npm packages
 ```
 npm install passport
 npm install passport-local
 npm install bcrypt-nodejs
 ```

-##2.
-Add the following to the middleware for the passport application in "config/http.js",
+## 2. Add the following to the middleware for the passport application in "config/http.js",
-   2.1 First uncomment order
+   ### 2.1 First uncomment order
-   2.2 Insert "passportInit" and "passportSession" below "session".
+   ### 2.2 Insert "passportInit" and "passportSession" below "session".
 ```
    order: [
       'cookieParser',